iarxm/csim-man/index.md

     - Stay focused after the heat finishes and move rapidly to the next task.
     - Choosing a different jersey colour to the previous heat.
 Avoid inquiring whether it's acceptable to wear the same jersey.
 Develop the habit to change colors without hesitation.
 - Maintain a watch and keep close awareness on time.
-- Maintain a quality wax job as this will be a benchmark for attention to other important details.
+- Maintain board with quality waxing as this will be a benchmark for attention to other important details.
-    - Slacking on such a detail will increase the probability that other problems will go wrong.
+    - Lack of care to such a detail will increase the probability that other problems will go wrong.

 ### Equipment And Logistical Preparation